 On September 7th, The Star posted an article regarding the need and imminent establishment of a National Suicide Hotline in Canada, an imperative lifeline long-needed for this country.
-In that post was a link to a video created by a rapper named Logic, which he had performed for the massive audience of the MTV Video Music Awards.
-The video was made to promote the USA’s National Suicide Hotline 1-800-273-8255.
+In that post was a link to a video of a rapper named Logic, who put mental health care on centre stage with his performance for the massive audience of the MTV Video Music Awards.
+The song was made to promote the USA’s National Suicide Hotline 1-800-273-8255.

 Understand that I am in my late sixties, have never seen the MTV Awards Show, have rarely heard rap, let alone watched a rap video (!) and knew not the names of the rappers included in this performance.
 However, as a surviving parent of a son who took his life at the age of 30, after years of struggling with mental illness, the subject drew me to open the video.
 What followed was an unexpected reaction on my part, for the video evoked such a strong reaction of both sorrow and hope, grief and courage.
 Incredibly, I watched it again.
 Logic has managed to touch upon so many different issues that yield shame and humiliation among our youth; he has highlighted the torment of aloneness and isolation.
 The significance of human understanding, caring and connection is dramatically expressed.

 So many youth will experience these dreadful moments of despair, “I don’t wanna be alive – I just wanna die today”; a small percentage will end their lives.
 However, the difference another loving person can make in the life of one who is suffering is immeasurable.
 Don’t want to be alive is not the same as I want to die – as Logic continues, “I know it I know it I know I’m hurting…” Sometimes the pain is just more than one can handle and no alternative choices seem available.